carlfranklin/GrpcGenerator/README.md

 The **GrpcGenerator** project has two folders where you add your basic model and service code: ***Models*** and ***Services***.

-Let's take a look at the *Models/Person.cs* file:
+Let's take a look at the *Models/Person.cs* file included with the project:

 ```c#
 using GrpcWizardLibrary;